 - Antica Trattoria Al Gallo 1909 – We loved this restaurant so much that we ate here twice.
 Get the cappelletti and try a couple of their appetizers.
 Their menu changes depending on the season, but during the fall we got a squash blossom stuffed with fish and we still think about it.

 - Osteria Del Tempo Perso – This is a local favorite that focuses on fish dishes.
-From pasta dishes with fish to second plates with Emilia Romagna meets and the fresh catch of the day, you can’t go wrong here.
+From pasta dishes to the catch of the day, you can’t go wrong here.

 - Cucina del Condominio – This is a restaurant where you’ll mostly find locals eating here.
 We haven’t been here ourselves but a foodie friend in the area highly rcommends it.
 Come here for the cappelletti.

 Where to Stay In Ravenna?

 Ravenna has loads of options for accommodation suitable for every budget.
 We recommend staying around the historical center which is close to a lot of the attractions we’ve listed, as well as near to shops, cafes, and restaurants.